 Before you even begin posting on social media and other platforms it’s imperative that you determine your goals!
 Some potential goals might be to promote new products, inform people about sales, introduce staff members, tell the story of your business, or get your audience talking with engagement posts.
 When creating content for your business you need to ask yourself, is this accomplishing one of these larger goals?
 If it isn’t then why are you posting it?

 It’s easy to throw out content that seems fun or exciting, but if it isn’t helping you meet your goals then it’s not good.
-This is one of the biggest questions that we ask when creating posts for our clients and it leads well into the next big question.
+This is one of the biggest questions that we ask when creating content for our clients and it leads well into the next big question.

 Question 2: Does this Accurately Represent Your Brand?